 - Students feel emotionally and physically safe at the program.
-The program has developed safety protocols during daily programming and in the event of an emergency. - The Expanded Learning Program staff is trained on emergency preparedness. - The Expanded Learning Program staff is trained to ensure safety emotionally and physically to the students while providing a supportive environment.
+Program has developed safety protocols during daily programming and in the event of an emergency. - The Expanded Learning Program staff is trained on Emergency Preparedness. - Expanded Learning Program staff is trained on restorative justice to ensure safety emotionally and physically to the students while providing a supportive environment.